MoralisWeb3/MoralisDocumentation/moralis-server/web3-sdk/token.md

 ```

 {% hint style="info" %}
-Make sure to include a sort parm on a column like block\_number\_minted for consistent pagination results
+Make sure to include a sort parm on a column like token\_id for consistent pagination results
 {% endhint %}

 {% hint style="info" %}